 Picture this: you just hurt your arm in a minor accident.
 You immediately head to a doctor, get diagnosed, get a prescription for medication and agree to return every week for physical therapy.
 Now imagine a world where we carry the same attitude towards mental illnesses, minus the stigma.
 If you wouldn't think twice before seeking medical assistance for a physical ailment, why shouldn't you do the same when you're dealing with mental health issues?
 Thankfully, owing to social media, there's been a lot of open and honest conversation about mental health tips and the importance of taking care of it.
 Several Hollywood and Bollywood A-listers, including Beyonce, Selena Gomez, Ryan Reynolds, Deepika Padukone and Hazel Keech, have openly spoken about their own struggle with depression, anxiety and other mental health problems.
 Not only has this helped destigmatise the topic, but it has also helped people like you and me to confront our problems, discuss them with our loved ones without fear of judgement and seek help as and when required.
+And today we have penned down something for you all.
+Here's how to improve mental health and mental well being with our mentioned mental health tips.!

 A lot of our mental issues stem from the fact that most people tend to bottle up their emotions instead of dealing with them and processing them in a healthy way.
 These bottled up emotions eventually explode and manifest themselves in the form of panic attacks or mental breakdowns.
 If you want to avoid that, learn to deal with your emotions in a healthy way.
 Build a support system of friends, family or co-workers that you can talk to after an overwhelming day.
 If you're dealing with specific issues, it might also help you to join a support group and discuss your problems with people suffering from similar ones.